Digimon Masters: Gameplay

 Players control an avatar of one of the four main Tamers of Digimon Data Squad: Marcus Damon, Thomas H. Norstein, Yoshino Fujieda, and Keenan Crier.
 The avatar is not meant to represent the actual Tamer, and thus players can choose their own name and modify the appearance of the Avatar.
 After selecting a Tamer, players are then able to select a Partner Digimon.
 The Partner Digimon will be used in battle to accomplish NPC-given missions.
 The player may also hatch new Mercenary Digimon from DigiEggs dropped by enemy Digimon.
 Over the course of the game, Partner and Mercenary Digimon will Digivolve into stronger forms (some of which may require special items or quests to unlock) and learn new skills.

 Mercenary System

-This system allows the player to get Digimon which are not Partner Digimon.
-The player must hatch the Mercenary Digi-egg using an incubator along with the right type of DATA (chips) items.
+This system allows the player to get Digimon, which is not Partner Digimon.
+The player must hatch the Mercenary Digi-egg using an incubator and the right type of DATA (chips) items.
 Mercenary Digi-eggs and data items can be acquired through gameplay (after defeating enemy Digimon) or purchased in the cash shop.
 After injecting DATA three times successfully, the player can hatch the Mercenary Digimon, each time representing one stage of development.
 The player may inject additional DATA until the fourth or fifth stage.
 The higher the stage, the bigger the Digimon.
 However, the Mercenary Digi-egg may break after one or several attempts past the third stage.
 The alternate way to hatch a Mercenary Digi-egg is to buy it from the cash shop.
 The Mercenary Digi-egg bought from the cash shop has a 100% success rate for at least 3 bars.